What is a sentence?

 What are the types of sentences?

-We group sentences according to their function and structure.
+We classify sentences by 2 metrics—function and structure.
 These categories are not mutually exclusive; i.e., an interrogative sentence may also be complex, and so forth.
 The 4 types of sentence structures are:

 4 types of sentences by function

-Declarative sentences make a statement br> or assert something—they provide information. br> They can be affirmative or negative and vary in length and complexity.
+Declarative sentences make a statement or assert something—they provide information.
+They're the most common type of sentence and can express facts, opinions, observations, or ideas.
+We use declaratives in both affirmative and negative forms; they also vary in length and complexity.

-Sentences that give commands, instructions, or requests.
+Imperatives give commands, instructions, or make requests.
 The subject (you) is often implied rather than stated; tone can be polite or forceful depending on wording.

 Sentences that express strong feeling or emotion; they often end with an exclamation mark and may use exclamatory structure to emphasize emotion.